 #4 Your Family’s Comfort

-A recent change to your home, such as an addition, conversion of a porch to a sunroom or remodeling can affect performance.
-Your central air conditioner is sized to a specific square footage, so it cannot cool additional rooms.
+A recent change to your home, such as addition, conversion of a porch to a sunroom, or remodeling can affect performance.
+Your central air conditioner is sized to specific square footage, so it cannot cool additional rooms.

 #5 Strange Sounds & Smells